 We currently do not store these coins in our vault.

-Australian Silver Kookaburra Coins are official legal tender of Australia and the finishing, weight and purity are guaranteed by the Perth mint and Western Australia Government.
-The front of the coin displays a sitting Kookaburra.
-The obverse features Queen Elizabeth II.
-As with other Perth Mint coins the quality is very good and each coin is individually housed in a sturdy plastic coin holder instead of a coin Tube.
-Beside their investment value Perth Mint coins make excellent gift Items due to their quality and individual packaging.
+Australian silver lunar coins are official legal tender of Australia and the finishing, weight and purity are guaranteed by the Perth Mint and Western Australia Government.
+The third Lunar Series III collection debuts with the Year of the Mouse design, and the Perth Mint offers a third new design of the mouse for its landmark program.
+On the reverse of 2020 1 oz Australian Silver Lunar Mouse Coins is a depiction of two mice climbing on a stalk of corn.
+There are two ears of corn depicted on this side and the two mice are dining on the corn within the husks.
+The obverse of 2020 Australian Silver Lunar Mouse Coins includes Queen Elizabeth IIs latest effigy on Australian coins.
+This portrait was created by Jody Clark and depicts the Queen wearing the Royal Diadem crown, earrings, and the Victorian coronation necklace.
+As with other Perth Mint coins, the quality is very good and each coin is individually cased in a plastic case instead of a coin tube.
+Beside their investment value Perth Mint coins make excellent gift items due to their quality and individual packaging.

 1st coin available in the new Lunar Series III collection

 Contains 5 Troy oz of .9999 pure silver

 Mice dine on corn stalks on the reverse